 We are neighbors in Seongsu-dong.

-Living in the same neighborhood means sharing in each other’s joys and sorrows.
-The reason we give out rice cakes as a welcome gift when someone moves in—saying, “Let’s live well together from now on, and I look forward to your support”—is precisely because we are a “community” that relies on one another to get by.
+Living in the same neighborhood means sharing both the good times and the bad.
+That’s why, when someone moves in, the first thing they do is pass around rice cakes, saying, “Let’s live well together from now on—please take care of me.”
+It’s because we are a “community” that relies on one another to get by.

 When I think back to my childhood, there was always a place where the neighbors would gather.
-At that spot—which we called our “hideout”—we would gather in small groups to share snacks, discuss the neighborhood’s big and small events, and brainstorm ideas for making our community a better place.
+At that spot—which we called our “hangout”—we’d gather in small groups to share snacks, discuss neighborhood news, and brainstorm ideas for making our community a better place.

 It’s been three years since Space Wadiz became a part of the Seongsu-dong community.
-Space Wadizhas brought together the power of the Seongsu-dong community!
-WadizSpace Wadiz, everyone shared one thing they’re good at, gathered neighborhood news, and brainstormed ideas for a better Seongsu-dong and the development of the local community.
+Space Wadizhas brought the people of Seongsu-dong together!
+WadizSpace Wadiz, everyone shared their unique talents, gathered neighborhood news, and brainstormed ideas to make Seongsu-dong a better place and foster community development.

 Saetbyeol, a café in Seongsu-dong

 Low Coffee Stand, Upside, A2B, Oudo.
 Have you heard of any of these cafes?
-If you’re someone who’s been to a few cafes in Seongsu-dong, you’re sure to know These famous cafes have come together Wadizthe Wadizplatform—united by their commitment to the environment.
+If you’re someone who’s been to a few cafes in Seongsu-dong, you’ve surely heard of them These famous cafes have come together WadizWadiz—united by a shared commitment to the environment.

 How much waste do you think a single cup of coffee generates?
 Takeout cups, straws, paper towels…

 The hidden coffee waste we often overlook is “coffee grounds”—the leftover residue from brewing.
 It’s said that more than 7 out of 10 adults in Korea drink at least one cup of coffee a day.
-As coffee consumption continues to rise, coffee grounds exceeded 350,000 tons as of 2020.
+As coffee consumption continues to rise, coffee grounds exceeded 350,000 tons in 2020.

-Despite its pleasant aroma, this "fragrant waste" comes with many problems.
+Despite its pleasant aroma, this "fragrant waste" comes with a host of problems.
 Coffee grounds are classified as general waste, not food waste, and emit large amounts of carbon when incinerated.
-Moreover, with landfill space becoming increasingly scarce, coffee grounds are a real headache—a waste product that’s hard to dispose of properly.
+What’s more, with landfill space becoming increasingly scarce, coffee grounds are a real headache—we’re stuck with them, but don’t know what to do with them.

-Upside Coffee, a café partnering with "Green Exchange"
+Upside Coffee, a café participating in the “Green Exchange” initiative

 On my way WadizSpace Wadiz, I easily found a café that partners with Green Exchange.
 Here, anyone can pick up coffee grounds.

-The owner shared in their review, “We usually produce a lot of coffee grounds that just get thrown away, so I’m grateful they proposed a project with such a meaningful purpose!”
+The owner shared this feedback on their participation: “We usually end up with a lot of coffee grounds that just get thrown away, so I’m grateful they proposed a project with such a meaningful purpose!”

-As I walked into the Wadiz courtyard carrying my coffee grounds, a mint-colored minibus was rattling away.
+As I walked into the Wadiz courtyard carrying my coffee grounds, I saw a mint-colored minibus rattling away.
 The minibus is a magical box that turns coffee grounds into pencils.
-When you put the coffee grounds into the coffee bus, they turn into clay, and the pencils come out like rice cakes.
-All you have to do is insert a lead, and they’re ready to go.
+When you put the coffee grounds into the coffee bus, they turn into clay, and the machine extrudes pencils like rice cakes.
+All you have to do is insert a lead, and it’s done.

-As I took the coffee grounds from my cup Wadizthe Wadizspace to turn them into pencils, I realized, “There are so many creative works in the world, and so many different ways to care for the environment.”
-Perhaps this is why so many Green Makers dedicated to protecting the Earth through crowdfunding emerge every year?
+As I took the coffee grounds from my cup Wadizand watched them being turned into pencils, I realized, “There are so many creative works in the world, and so many different ways to care for the environment.”
+Perhaps this is why so many Green Makers dedicated to protecting the Earth emerge every year through crowdfunding?

-Coffee grounds turned into clay are being made into pencils.
+Coffee grounds that have been turned into clay are being made into pencils.

 Now, just insert the pencil lead and let it dry thoroughly, and you’ll have a sturdy pencil.